Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - Perform physical activities that provide personal enjoyment

-- Explore a variety of foods and drinks that provide nutrients and energy to the body
+- Explore a variety of foods that help the body grow

 - Personal boundaries can be communicated through words and actions

-- Experience changes in the body resulting from physical activity
+- Changes in the body can result from participating in physical activity

 - Participate in physical activities that require various levels of exertion and energy

-- Examine how food preparation techniques can affect the nutritional value of common foods
+- Examine how food preparation techniques can affect the characteristics of common foods

-- Select a variety of physical activities to align with physical fitness goals
+- Participate in a variety of physical activities that develop various components of physical fitness

-- Consent is critical to respecting others’ rights, feelings and belongings
+- Consent is critical to respecting the rights, feelings and belongings of others

 - Describe internal and external factors that influence motivation to be physically active

-- Considering possible outcomes of risk-taking can affect decisions about consent
+- Thinking about the outcomes of risk-taking activities can inform decisions

 Was this page helpful?